-- Applicants for full-time admission should use the online application available at the Towson University website at www.towson.edu.
+- Applicants should use the online application available on the Towson University website.

 - The application fee is neither deferrable nor refundable.
-Each applicant is responsible for the office’s receipt of his or her official high school transcript, including final grades with verification of graduation, as it becomes available.
-The transfer applicant must forward official transcripts of all college work attempted or completed, whether or not credit was earned, from all institutions attended.
+Freshman applicants are responsible for submitting their official high school transcripts, including final grades with verification of graduation, as they become available.
+Transfer applicants must submit official college transcripts, whether or not credit was earned, from all institutions attended.

 - Incomplete applications will be canceled.
-Approved applications which remain incomplete for lack of final high school or college transcripts will also be canceled.
 The applications of admitted students who do not enroll for the given term will be canceled and a new application will be required to be considered for any future terms.